You will have a better chance of getting a job if you can match your strengths to the skills that employers look for.

 Most jobs involve some use of Information Technology and digital skills.
 Digital skills you may need in work include:

 The demand for digital skills is growing.
-New technologies are creating new digital jobs, for example 3D printer and virtual reality engineer.
+New technologies are creating new digital jobs, for example 3D Printer and Artificial Intelligence (AI) Engineer.

 Job specific skills